khalid-data-aspirant42/earthquake_analyis/README.md

-# earthquake_analyis
+# Seismic_analysis
-building deep learning model to predict upcoming earthquake including EDA
+performing EDA on seismic dataset and building deep learning model for predictive analysis